abdulbaqi/abdulbaqi.github.io/_posts/2020-06-14-usa-prisons.md

 "Imperial Dreams" (2014) demonstrates the prison culture in America and the flawed system that spoils the life of a black once he entered behind bars.
 No decent job, no vote, no driving license, no nothing.
 Yet you blame them to do drugs.
 It is natural, stupid!

+"LA 92" (2017) documents horrible footages from the riots in Los Angeles in the aftermath of brutal beating of Rodney King.
+Despite the beating was captured in video, yet the jury declared not guilty.
+That sparked in riots, killing, looting and burning of LA in late April 1992.
+The scenes are apocalyptic.
+The problem is that police never take lessons and we are there again in 2020.

-The above should not signal that all whites in America are racists.
+The above should not implicate that all whites in America are racists.
 Not all all.
 The fact that millions of white folks went to the streets in support of George Floyd and Black Lives Matter is a testimony that there are still lots of courageous and noble white Americans out there.
 Watch for example, "Same Kind of different as me" (2017) and enjoy the kind heart of the white women Deborah towards the homeless.

 For you to check who are the culprits that fuels the white supremacists, I can suggest few documentaries.